mozilla/bigquery-etl/README.md

 pip-compile
 pip install -r requirements.txt

-# generate table entities and resolve view references
+# Generate table entities and resolve view references.
+This is no longer necessary
+# and is an artifact of the exploratory phase of the project.
 python -m etl-graph crawl

 # generate edgelist from query logs
-python -m etl-graph query-log query_log_edges python -m etl-graph query-log query_log_nodes
+python -m etl-graph query-logs query_log_edges python -m etl-graph query-logs query_log_nodes

 # generate final index
 python -m etl-graph index